 However, if you are not injured and you think going to the doctor and hiring an attorney is your best bet, think again.
-Doctors who treat auto accident injuries can tell if you are injured.
-Furthermore, faking an injury does not help you, and it certainly will not help the people who are really injured.
+Doctors who treat auto accident injuries can tell if you are truly injured and require additional treatment.
+Furthermore, faking an injury will not help your personal injury claim, and it certainly will not help the people who are really injured.

-You have no broken bone or Fractures, but you are hurting
+You have no broken bone or Fractures, but you are feeling pain

-Broken bones need immediate medical attention through the ER or a Hospital.
+Broken bones need immediate medical attention, oftentimes through the Emergency Room or Urgent Care.
 If you have not suffered any broken bones but still hurt after an auto accident, make sure you see a doctor who treats auto related injuries.
-You can go see your primary care physician, but in most cases, they wont treat you.
-The reason you need to see a doctor who treats auto related injuries is because they know what to look for and how to document your injuries so your attorney can prove your injury.
+You can call your primary care physician, but in most cases, they won’t treat your accident injuries.

-A broken bone is not too hard to prove, you just look at an X-RAY.
-Soft tissue injuries require a little more work than just X-RAYS.
-If you have been injured in an auto accident make sure to see a doctor, if you we do not have a doctor listed in your area, contact us
+A broken bone is generally not too hard to prove.
+Most broken bones and fractures can be diagnosed using an X-RAY, MRI or other imaging device.
+However, soft tissue injuries require a little more work to properly diagnose and treat.
+If you have been injured in an auto accident make sure to see a doctor, if you we do not have a doctor listed in your area, contact us.

 Make sure to ask your Injury Physician if they accept third party billing before seeking treatment.
 Moreover, make sure that the injury clinic provides access to a team of Doctors who specialize in car accident treatment.
 Not to mention, ask if they can provide access to a MRI, X-Ray, CT Scan and other imaging if you feel that you have a broken bone or fracture.